Hashe037/Parallax-Denoising-of-NLOS-Thermal-Images/README.md

 Parallel Computing Toolbox (not required but useful for speedup) <br>
 Statistics and Machine Learning Toolbox <br>

+## Contact
+Please contact the main author (Connor Hashemi) through email at hashe037@umn.edu for any questions or comments.

+## Citation
+If using the code, please use the following citation:

 ## Special Acknowledgements:
  We want to give special thanks to Abhinav Sambasivan for his code on total-variation (TV) denoising of scattered light that is included in this repository.
 Link to his [LinkedIn](https://www.linkedin.com/in/abhinavvs/)